isaichavez19-maker/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [\[3.7.0\] Progress Display](Change+History/3.7.0/IProgress.md)

-Allows the plug-in to ask the host to create a progress for specific tasks which take some time.
+This interface allows the plug-in to ask the host to create a progress for specific tasks which take some time.

 ## [\[3.7.0\] Process Context Requirements](Change+History/3.7.0/IProcessContextRequirements.md)